ConorReynolds/botc-script-tool/README.md

 ### Removing Characters

 Just click the character’s icon on the script – same as in the official tool.
+The sidebar toggles characters so you can remove them there too.

 https://github.com/user-attachments/assets/7ecb7884-cd8e-45d1-800c-7e7474476b67

-### Undo
+### Undo/Redo

 Undo with Ctrl+Z on Windows/Linux and Cmd+Z on Mac.
+Redo with Ctrl+Shift+Z on
-You can undo up to ten actions.
+Windows/Linux and Cmd+Shift+Z on Mac.
+Alternatively, use the buttons on the bottom right of the viewport.
+You can undo/redo up to ten actions.

 https://github.com/user-attachments/assets/2aea1072-1a45-4b69-abd6-53bd8b93933b